Join the Guild, Become Part of a Legacy

 Musical Feasts Committee

-Rhonda Grimes chairs the Musical Feast Committee.
-She will head a team of fellow Guild members as together they plan the major fundraising program for the Guild.
+Rhonda Grimes and Sarah Van Gunten are chairs the Musical Feast Committee.
+They will head a team of fellow Guild members as together they plan the major fundraising program for the Guild.
 As many as 20-25 events will be organized in many homes and venues around town, featuring interesting musicians, speakers, and outdoor activities – and, of course, wonderful food!
 Due to the generosity of numerous hosts throughout the year, the proceeds of the Feasts go entirely to support the Asheville Symphony Orchestra and its programs.

-Sharron Davis heads up the Membership Committee.
-She will organize the annual renewal and new member campaign and will invite members to help her “advertise” the Guild at our table at the symphony concerts and OLLI presentations on the Fridays before each Symphony concert.
+Sharron Davis and Billie Marzullo head up the Membership Committee.
+They will organize the annual renewal and new member campaign and will invite members to help her “advertise” the Guild at our table at the symphony concerts and OLLI presentations on the Fridays before each Symphony concert.

 Sarah Van Gunten heads up the committee to present a series of programs throughout the year.
 Generally held in the week before the Symphony concert, these programs are intended to enhance the Symphony concert experience by presenting interesting and educational insights into music to be featured in each concert.